Tips and Tricks to Help Children Learn to Brush Independently

 Monkey See, Monkey Do

 Kids are very observant and often emulate the behaviours of their parents.
-That’s why it’s important to be a good example even when you don’t think your kids are watching.
-Chances are, they’ll pick up on your bad habits faster than they will your good habits.
+That’s why it’s crucial to be a good example even when you don’t think your kids are watching.
+They’ll pick up on your bad habits faster than your good ones.

-Leave as little room as you can for these bad habits by being an avid brusher yourself.
-This means brushing twice a day, frequent flossing, and saying no to excessively sugary foods.
-As soon as your child sees your dedication to maintaining a healthy smile, they’ll start doing the same.
+Leave room for these bad habits by being an avid brusher yourself.
+It means brushing twice a day, frequent flossing, and saying no to excessively sugary foods.
+As soon as your child sees your dedication to maintaining a healthy smile, they’ll do the same.

 Play a Game

-If parents simply relied on asking or demanding, kids would almost never do what they’re told.
-So, it’s up to the adults to get creative and think of some fun ways to brush.
+If parents relied on asking or demanding, kids would rarely do what they’re told.
+So, it’s up to the adults to get creative and think of fun ways to brush.

 Try turning tooth brushing into a fun game: